Kluvens/Microeconomics/Terminologies.md

 First degree price discrimination describes a situation in which the monopolist knows the reservation price of each consumer and is able to charge each consumer his marginal benefit.

 The monopolist is the one who accrued all the surplus available in the market.

+## Economic Benefits of Price Discrimination
+Price discrimination sways the balance of market power in favour of monopolists because it allows them to approach their profit maximisation with more information.

+Even though consumer surplus may decrease when monopolists engage in price discrimination, the increase in producer surplus will more than make up for it.
+So, it will increase the total surplus.
+By applying the price discrimination, all consumer surplus would be taken by the monopolist.

 ## Reservation Price
 it is the minimum amount that a seller will accept as the winning bid.